brickcap/openresty_examples/book.md

 keep that in mind.

 Like `rewrite_by_lua` it can make api calls.

-And there is a `access_by_lua_file`
+And yes there is a `access_by_lua_file`

 By now you have probably understood what lua directives are and how they work.
-There are a few more directives: some of them are utilities and some for tweaking the ngx_lua behaviour.
+There are a few more directives.Some of them are utilities and some for tweaking the ngx_lua behaviour.
+The important point to take away from this chapters are

+1.The *by_lua modules that tweak the nginx behaviour (for ex the rewrite_by_lua that is the lua equivalent of nginx http rewrite) module are always run after the standard nginx modules.

+2.The choice of *by_lua module to use largely depends upon the problem that you are trying to solve.
+For example the init_by_lua module is used for initilization operations where as access_by_lua may be used to implement access policies for a location block.
+Personally among the various directives I find most use for content_by_lua.

 The ones I have covered though are  ones that you will be using most of the time.
 So instead of going on and on about the directives I will leave a [link to the reference](http://wiki.nginx.org/HttpLuaModule#Directives) and you can study them at your convenience.

 For now we move on to the meatier stuff.
 The ngx_lua API.